CircuitFlyer/Climb_and_Dive/docs/Advanced Modifications.md

 {: .highlight }
 The NeoPixel connections described above are not necessarily the ideal recommended connection circuitry but, it has been tested and works well in this particular case.

-Note 1: If you would like to use a different Neopixel or WS2812 LED other than the one suggested above, you may have to change the pixel order in the program code for it to illuminate the correct colours.
+Note 1: If you would like to use a different Neopixel or WS2812 LED other than the one suggested above, you may have to change the **pixel_colour** in the program code for it to illuminate the correct colours.
 See below for details.

 Note 2: If you are also using the optional push-button start switch then there will be (2) wires connected to the ground pin (GND).
 That is permissible as both the Neopixel and the switch share a common ground circuit.